MBoretto/messenger-bot/README.md

 4. Point the webhook to your https domain.
 ## Features
-GenericTemplate, ButtonTemplate, ThreadSettings, Buttons, fetching user info and Commands...
+- GenericTemplate, ButtonTemplate, ThreadSettings, Buttons, fetching user info and Commands...
+- Automatic message splitting if characters exceed the limit
 ## Commads
 Commads needs to be registered in hook.php and must me istance of Commmand.php.
 - When a Postback update is received, the CommandBus check if payload match the name of a postback command.
 If this occours the command is executed otherwise the GenericPostbackCommand.php will handle it.